fedora-ruby/isitfedoraruby/README.md

 ## Rake tasks

-You can see what tasks are currently supported with the following command:
+You can see what custom tasks are currently supported with the following command:

 ```
 rake -T | grep fedora